spotinst/help/src/docs/administration/organizations/README.md

 # Organizations and Accounts

 When you set up your Spot account, you create an organization and one or more account entities.
-You will most likely need only one organization, but you can set up multiple organizations if required.
-Within an organization, you can define multiple accounts for different teams or projects with the organization.
+You can set up multiple organizations if required.
+Within an organization, you can define multiple accounts for different teams or projects in the organization.
 Each account can be set up to use any supported cloud service provider and cloud service provider account.

 <img src="https://github.com/spotinst/help/src/docs/administration/_media/organizations-accounts-01.png" width="500" height="281" />

 ## Organization

 When you register to Spot, the registration wizard automatically creates an organization.
-An organization holds your initial company account and is identified by name or by name and division (for example, <i>Spot</i> or <i>Spot-USA</i>).
+The name of the organization is the company name entered in the sign up form.

 The organization holds one or more Spot accounts which can be associated with your cloud service provider account.
 An organization helps you manage all your settings across multiple accounts in one place.